saltstack/salt/doc/topics/spm/index.rst

 Technical Information
 =====================
 Packages are built using BZ2-compressed tarballs.
-Support for this is built into Python, and so no external dependencies are needed.

 The package database is stored using SQLite3.

-Support for this is built into Python, and so no external dependencies are needed.
+Support for these are built into Python, and so no external dependencies are needed.

 All other files belonging to SPM use YAML, for portability and ease of use and maintainability.